-The effects of climate change could force changes in consumer behavior that could decrease the demand for fossil fuels, preferring other energy sources.
+The effects of climate change could force changes in consumer behavior that will decrease the demand for fossil fuels, preferring other energy sources.

-In addition, climate change could produce a change in operating conditions that could increase operating costs (for example, a greater likelihood of storm surges that prevent normal operations in ports).
+In addition, climate change could produce a modification in operating conditions that will increase operating costs (for example, a greater likelihood of storm surges that prevent normal operations in ports).

 The Company permanently monitors the evolution of regulations related to climate change and its consequences on consumer behavior and operations and analyzes alternative fuels with a lower carbon footprint that can be commercialized as a substitute for or in combination with fossil fuels.
 Proof of these last actions is the development of LNG for industries and as a fuel for long-distance trucks to replace more polluting fuels, and the agreements signed with Suburban Propane Partners, L.P. and Oberon Fuels to analyze the production and commercialization of renewable dimethyl ether (rDME) blended with LPG to significantly reduce its carbon footprint.
+An agreement has also been signed with Omega Green S.A., a biorefinery belonging to Be8, a leading Brazilian company in biodiesel production, which will produce advanced biofuels in Paraguay for the future sale of Green LPG or Bio LPG to the Chilean company, which will be available in 2026.
 In addition, agreements have been signed to develop the production of renewable BioLNG derived from organic waste, allowing customers to reduce their carbon footprint.